Online ordering boom gives rise to virtual restaurants

 “We are really at the early innings of this industry,” Hannon said.
 “It’s highly speculative at this point to understand where this will all go but what we know is that people love to get their favorite restaurants delivered.”

-There have already been some notable failures along the way.
+There have already been some notable failures.
 Maple, the delivery-only restaurant backed by celebrity chef David Chang, closed in New York in 2017 after two years.
 Pilotworks, a venture capital-backed start-up that offered commercial kitchen space and distribution services for small food businesses, abruptly closed its Brooklyn commissary in 2018, leaving nearly 200 vendors in the lurch with no warning.

 “I had to call all of these businesses and tell them I didn’t have a kitchen.
 It was awful,” said Liz Santiso, owner of Brooklyn Biscuit Company, who is starting over after losing her whole-sale business that had delivered to Whole Foods and Dean & Deluca.